HarvardURC/Pacbot/README.md

 Arena images/design can be found in 'Arena Documentation'.

 Information on how to communicate with the game engine for participating teams can be found in the 'Comms Docs' folder.
+This discusses how your robot will receive the state of the game via wifi.